Merzasphor/MWSE/docs/source/types/tes3leveledItem.md

 ### `insert`

 This function inserts given item in the leveled list.
-True is returned if the operation was successful.
+Returns `true` if the operation was successful.

 ```lua
 local result = tes3leveledItem:insert(entry, level)